elhamouchiYoussra/Deploying-Website-Ansible/README.md

-# deployingWebsiteAnsible
-deploying website using ansible technology
+# deploying a Websites using Ansible technology